Myanmar: Over 100 killed in deadliest day since military coup | DW | 27.03.2021

-More than 100 people have been killed in a fresh crackdown on the protest movement.
+More than 100 people in Myanmar have been killed in a fresh crackdown on the protest movement.
 The leader of the military junta marked Armed Forces Day by promising new elections.

 Myanmar's security forces killed over 100 pro-democracy protesters in the bloodiest day since the military seized power, as the junta staged a show of might on its annual Armed Forces Day.